-This list features a range of giftable home bar accessories from the very pretty to the highly practical, all of which will make happy hour, well, happier.
-Plus, there are boozy, cocktail-related bar gifts for every budget, from stocking stuffers to total splurges.
-So whether you fancy yourself the cosmopolitan type or it's something more old-fashioned you're after, these are some of the best bar and cocktail gifts to give.
+This list features a range of giftable home bar accessories from the pretty to the practical, all of which will make happy hour, well, happier.
+Plus, there are cocktail-related bar gifts for every budget, from stocking stuffers to splurges.
+So whether you fancy yourself the cosmopolitan type or it's something more old-fashioned you're after, these are some of the best bar and cocktail gifts to give this holiday season.

-A small cutting board is perfect for slicing limes, other citrus or small garnishes, which is generally all you'll be doing during cocktail hour anyway.
-This is the Cadillac of bar boards with an actual drip tray to collect precious citrus juice to reuse for the next margarita.
+For a pricier pick, this small Boos board is perfect for slicing limes, other citrus or small garnishes.
+Think of this as the Cadillac of bar boards with an actual drip tray to collect precious citrus juice to reuse for the next margarita.
 Brilliant, right?
-Plus, it's a John Boos so you can rest assured it's a top-quality slab.
+Plus, it's a John Boos so you can rest assured it's top-quality wood.